vp22jnp/finance-me/README.md

 2. Disk space utilization
 3. Total available memory

-## Solution Repository

-Link for the solution of the FinanceMe project code is provided below.
-Use it to validate your solution.

-**Note**: For detailed information about running the application, exposed APIs, and input/output formats, refer to the README.md in the GitHub repository.
+## How to submit the project the project :

+1. Create a document with detailed step by step tasks along with the screenshot.
+2. Please mention your github repository containing all the codes includeing application code, pipeline code, Dockerfile, Ansible scripts, Terraform scripts, kubernetes scripts etc.
+3. Upload the project in your Designated Google Drive Folder.

 [www.mentorbabaa.com](https://www.mentorbabaa.com)